mongodb/specifications/source/auth/auth.rst

 Drivers that support the `Human Authentication Flow`_ MUST implement the two-step conversation.
-Drivers MUST use a two-step conversation when using a `Human Callback`_ and when there is no cached access token.
+Drivers MUST use a two-step conversation when using a `OIDC Human Callback`_ and when there is no cached access token.

 The two-step conversation starts with a ``saslStart`` containing a ``PrincipalStepRequest`` payload.
 The value of ``n`` is the ``username`` from